 Anyone expecting a turn-of-the century atmosphere, though, is in for a shock.
 The current decor is a child of the swinging sixties, when the café underwent a complete transformation and refit.

-Formica tabletops adjoin their more marbled cousins, and the walls burst with photos, film posters and similar, paying tribute to some of the more illustrious guests and, particularly, Café Korb’s owner: Sudanne Widl is a celebrity in her own right…actress, artist, muse and fashion icon, to name but a few of her fields of activity.
+Formica tabletops adjoin their more marbled cousins, and the walls burst with photos, film posters and similar paying tribute to some of the more illustrious guests and Café Korb’s owner: Sudanne Widl is a celebrity in her own right…actress, artist, muse and fashion icon, to name but a few of her fields of activity.

-This is an authentic, no-fuss café in relatively small premises (with plenty of seating outside in warmer seasons).
-It bustles with regulars and local characters – the waiters seemed to know many guests -and louder than its more austere cousins.
-The Korb is more for excited chatter than long hours reading Proust.
+The place bustles with regulars and local characters; the waiters seemed to know many guests.
+Louder than its more austere cousins, the Korb feels better suited to excited chatter than long hours reading Proust.

-Given the central location close to Stephansplatz, the prices are on the imperial side of the spectrum, but our coffee was excellent and the same goes for the hefty portion of apple strudel we ordered with it.
+Given the central location close to Stephansplatz, the prices were on the imperial side of the spectrum on our visit, but the coffee was excellent and the same could be said of the hefty portion of apple strudel we ordered with it.

 In summary, not your classical coffee house with tall ceilings and hushed corners.
 But one where you can experience the more artistic Viennese in their traditional element.